 less than one sample of 96kHz!
 This makes it first possible

-to define echos and reverbs in the midifile and install arpeggiator
+to define echos and reverbs in the MIDI filed and install arpeggiator

-modules wich genereate reflections and whos repeated notes perfectly
+modules which generate reflections and who's repeated notes

 Music Box / MIDI Engine